 Start by prepping your jars.
 I upcycled some old Ikea candle jars for this diy, making sure they were clean and dry.
-With a brush, paint the inside of the jars with a generous amount of glucose syrup, leaving out the bottom of the jar.
+With a brush, paint the inside of the jars with a generous amount of corn syrup, leaving out the bottom of the jar.
 If your glucose syrup is too thick, simply (gently) heat it until it becomes more liquidy.
 Add sprinkles of your choice to the inside of your jars.
 Then stick the wick to the bottom of your jar, making sure it is centered.

 Next, melt the soy wax over a double boiler.
 I needed 600g (7 cups) for 3 jars, but depending on what size jars you use, you might need a bit more or less.
 The melting point of wax is at about 90°C, so be very careful when handling the hot wax.
 Soy wax melts rather quickly and you know your wax is ready when no clumps remain and it is completely translucent.